tsutterley/Grounding-Zones/doc/source/user_guide/gee_pgc_strip_sync.rst

 =====================

 - Processes and syncs `Reference Elevation Map of Antarctica (REMA) <https://developers.google.com/earth-engine/datasets/catalog/UMN_PGC_REMA_V1_2m>`_ DEM or `ArcticDEM <https://developers.google.com/earth-engine/datasets/catalog/UMN_PGC_ArcticDEM_V3_2m>`_ strip tar files from Google Earth Engine
+- Can resample the DEM to a specified spatial scale and calculate the standard deviation of the image at the resampled pixel size

 `Source code`__